George's Market, Belfast

 to save and share

-Craft stalls often sit alongside food, and natural soaps, handmade jewellery and art have also been spotted as the original concept of a farmers' market has grown and broadened to become a term that also includes “food markets”.
-The good news is that all around the island, on any given day, there’s a market going on, whether in a big city Victorian space, or a small village gathering.
+Craft stalls often sit alongside food stalls, and natural soaps, handmade jewellery and art have also been spotted as the original concept of a farmers' market has grown and broadened to become a term that has grown to include almost anything handcrafted or locally made.
+The good news is that all around the island, on any given day, there’s a market going on, whether in a grand Victorian city space, or a small local village.
 Either way, you can expect a heady buzz of scents, sounds and tastes.

 Feeling hungry?
 We've got five to get you started

 Cork's elegantly vaulted English Market, one of the oldest of its kind in the world (1788) is not to be missed.
 Nor is the artisan food hotspot of Midleton Farmers' Market, about 22km east of Cork city.
 Darina Allen’s own Ballymaloe Cookery School has a stall here, and you’ll also find Frank Hederman’s award-winning smoked salmon.

 Belfast’s award-winning St George’s Market is a gourmet treasure trove and an eclectic mix of traditional and modern life in the city.
 There's been a market here since 1604, but this one dates from 1890 and takes place every Friday morning.

 County Kildare is on every Saturday from 10-3pm, and includes organic produce from the Wicklow hills, fresh breads and sweet treats and farmhouse cheeses from Sheridan’s Cheesemongers.

 Tyrone Farmers' Market in Dungannon gets things going on the local gourmet scene on the first Saturday of every month, with 15 local stalls.

 Head to the historic Grattan Square for the Dungarvan Farmers' Market in